Ethics adviser to scandal-hit UK leader Boris Johnson quits - NewsBreak

 Ethics adviser to scandal-hit UK leader Boris Johnson quits

-Christopher Geidt stepped down late Wednesday as Independent Adviser on Ministers’ Interests, a decision the government said came as a surprise.
+Christopher Geidt stepped down late Wednesday with a terse statement saying “with regret, I feel that it is right that I am resigning from my post as Independent Adviser on Ministers’ Interests.”
+Johnson’s office said it was surprised by the decision.

-In a resignation letter, which was published Thursday by the government, Geidt said he was put in an “impossible and odious position” because the prime minister had asked him to advise on measures that would “risk a deliberate and purposeful breach of the Ministerial Code” that regulates government conduct.
+In a resignation letter, which was published Thursday by the government, Geidt said he was put in an “impossible and odious position” because the government asked him to advise on measures that would “risk a deliberate and purposeful breach of the Ministerial Code" that regulates government conduct.

 He did not elaborate but said: “I can have no part in this.”